 - 1 large jar of Nutella + 1/2 cup heavy cream (filling)

 Preheat oven to 350 degrees Fahrenheit.
 Line and grease two 8 inch cake pans with parchment paper.
 Place a 2 inch metal circle cookie cutter in the center of each of the pans.
 Set aside.
 Combine the flour, baking soda, cornstarch, and salt in a large bowl.
 Set aside.
-In a medium bowl, mix the melted butter, brown sugar, and sugar together until smooth.
+In a medium bowl, mix the melted butter and brown sugar sugar together until smooth.
 Whisk in the egg, vanilla, then the egg yolk.
 Pour the wet ingredients into the dry ingredients and mix together with a large spoon or rubber spatula.
 The dough will be very soft, yet thick.
 Fold in the chocolate chips.
 Evenly divide the dough between the cake pans, filling the pans around the cookie cutter while leaving the center unfilled.
 Bake for about 25-30 minutes, until golden brown and fully cooked through.

 If you don’t have metal cookie cutters, you can bake normal cookie layers, and cut out the centers once baked.